anitracks/2021Philly/README.md

 # Setting Up the Environment
 This project was developed using Python 3.9.1 using a virtual environment.
-The list of packages installed to develop this project is listed in requirements.txt.
-Not all the packages in requirements.txt are used in the final version of this code.
+The list of packages installed to develop this project is listed in `requirements.txt`.
+Not all the packages in `requirements.txt` are used in the final version of this code.
 Once the correct version of Python has been installed, the virtual environment can be setup as follows in the directory you have cloned this project into:
 ```